neo3072/DS-AI-ML-Resources/Principles, Laws, quotes, Idioms, and Sayings.md

 - Deliver results rather than excuses
 - Don't prove own importance by vetoing good ideas and road-blocking productive work
 - Accept total accountability and make it happen
-- Slightly slower success is better than rapid failure - Alex Castrounis :)
+- Slower ultimate success is better than faster permanent failure - Me :)
 - YAGNI (from XP) - You aren’t gonna need it
     + "Always implement things when you actually need them, never when you just foresee that you need them."
 - DTSTTCPW (from XP) - "do the simplest thing that could possibly work"